MaxAquila/GW2Elfo/README.md

 # GW2 Elfo
-Web Application about Guild Wars 2 by Elfo Bianco
+Web Application about Guild Wars 2 by Massimiliano Asti aka Elfo Bianco

-Copyright © 2017
+Copyright © 2019

 WORK IN PROGRESS...

+> Most of the web application requires a Google account and an API key with all permissions is strongly recommended to avoid any limitations on use.

 ### About the repository
 * This repository contains files with the features available in the Web Application and development projects